spatney/qube/README.md

 ----------------

 Total Sales: 80
-Total Apple sales in Seattle: 35
+Apple sales in Seattle: 35
-Total Orange sales in Portland in 2018: 20
+Portland Orange sales in 2018: 20
 */
 ```